LithoCoders/dailycpp/EffectiveModernC++/chapter5/Item25_Use_std_move_on_rvalues_ref_std_forward_on_universal_ref.md

   };
 ```
 Bad 1: With no function template, the code is lengthy and not efficient.
 Suppose, you need to call `w.setName("ABC")`.
 This creates a constructor for a temporary string `"ABC"`, a move, and a destructor.
 Not efficient.
+-> It makes sense because `"ABC"` is a *string literal*, not a string object.
+That is why a string constructor is called.

 Bad 2: Imagine you have a function taking n parameters, each of them can be an lvalue or an rvalue.
 Applying the above approach would produce you a 2^n combinations.
 You can not have 2^n overloading functions.